Blockstream/gdk/docs/source/gdk-create-tx.rst

 passing the result of the last call to `GA_create_transaction` makes each call significantly faster and more efficient compared to passing in the initial JSON.

-When using gdk as a integration solution, `GA_create_transaction` is generally only called once, and if an error occurs the operation is aborted.
+When using gdk as an integration solution, `GA_create_transaction` is generally only called once, and if an error occurs the operation is aborted.

 Note that the returned JSON will contain additional elements beyond those